Most people never ask the question, “Can dogs eat peanut butter?”

 Here’s why peanut butter is toxic to your dog …

 1. Most Peanut Butter Contains Aflatoxins (Which Cause Cancer)

-Don’t know what aflatoxins are?
-These are naturally occurring mycotoxins that are produced by a fungus called Aspergillus.
+They’re naturally-occurring mycotoxins produced by a fungus called Aspergillus.

 And peanuts have them in spades.